slateci/slateci.github.io/_docs/applications/development/overview.md

 ---
-title: Developing Platform Applications
+title: Overview
-overview: TODO
+overview: Highlights the different steps in packaging a SLATE application

 order: 10